 - Amenable to routine policy review.

-Like other permanent life insurance contracts, IUL builds up cash in the policy, in the form of cash value from interest credited to the selected indexes.
-This asset is never exposed to market risk and it grows on a tax deferred basis.
-Those are two powerful features within one contract!
-The cash value can be accessed on a tax advantaged basis and the policy can be designed to add the cash value to the death benefit.
-These policies offer a number of well-known indexes, such as the S&P 500 or the Nasdaq-100.
-There are no government imposed restrictions or limitations on distributions, like there are with qualified retirement plans.
-The cash value can be accessed without penalties or taxes, unlike a 401(k) or IRA, whenever the policy owner needs or wants it.
+Like other permanent life insurance contracts, IUL builds up tax deferred cash value from interest credited to the policies.
+A number of well-known indexes, such as the S&P 500 or the Nasdaq-100 are typical indexes to choose from.
+There are no government imposed restrictions or limitations on contributions or distributions, like there are with qualified retirement plans.
+The cash value can be accessed without penalties or taxes, unlike a 401(k) or IRA.
+These policies are often used as private pension plans.

 There are policy expense charges or fees in IUL policies that should be understood by the agent and the policyowner.
-In the good contracts, the fees are capped which means they are less impactful as the premium levels increase.
-Indexed Universal Life is not an alternative to term insurance or low premium, maximum death benefit coverage, like guaranteed universal life.
+In good contracts, the fees are capped, which means they are less impactful as the premium levels increase.
+Indexed Universal Life is not a good alternative to term insurance or other products designed not to build up cash value.
 It is most beneficial for younger consumers who want permanent insurance, flexibility, strong potential upside and tax free withdrawals near retirement.

-The advantage of a policy that guarantees you will never lose principal due to market performance is quite compelling.
-Another reason insurance companies offer IUL to life insurance buyers is because it is a powerful tool that smooths out returns.
+The advantage of a policy that guarantees to never lose principal due to market performance can be compelling.
+Another reason for IUL’s popularity is because it is a powerful tool that smooths out returns.
 “The key to minimizing sequence of return risk is to reduce volatility, which IUL does far more than the S&P 500”, says Sam Rocke, SVP at Ash Brokerage.

 Insurance companies share in the index’s upside when markets are up.
 They do this with simple cap rates and/or participation rates.
-For example, if the S&P is up 20%, the cap rate may be 12% which would cause the policy to be credited with 12% interest that year.
-Essentially, cap rates and participation rates create a partnership between policyholders and the insurance company by aligning the interests of the insurance company and the life insurance owner.
-At each measuring point (annually or monthly), the total cash value is credited with the earned interest from increases in the index that was selected by the policyowner.
+For example, if the S&P is up 20% one year with a policy cap rate of 12%, then 12% would be the rate of interest earned that year.
+Essentially, cap rates and participation rates create a partnership between policyholders and the insurance company.

 The results are impressive as consumers are flocking to the safety of indexed universal life insurance.
 The product had $2.3 billion in sales for 2019 and the first half of 2020 saw more of the same record breaking growth.